brummer10/XPlugs.lv2/README.md

 # XPlugs.lv2

 This repository contain the LV2 plugins I've made using libxputty/XUidesigner.
-The included makfile allow the build of all plugs against a single checkout of libxputty.
+The included makefile allow the build of all plugs against a single checkout of libxputty.
 Each plugin exists as its own submodule under this repository.

 ## Plugins